New York and New Jersey campaign

 The New York and New Jersey campaign in 1776 and the winter months of 1777 was a series of American Revolutionary War battles for control of the Port of New York and the state of New Jersey, fought between British forces under General Sir William Howe and the Continental Army under General George Washington.
-Howe was successful in driving Washington out of New York, but overextended his reach into New Jersey, and ended the active campaign season in January 1777 with only a few outposts near the city.
-The British held New York Harbor for the rest of the war, using it as a base for expeditions against other targets.
+Howe was successful in driving Washington out of New York, but overextended his reach into New Jersey, and ended the New York and New Jersey campaign in January 1777 with only a few outposts near New York City under British control.
+The British held New York Harbor for the rest of the Revolutionary War, using it as a base for expeditions against other targets.